ivetyorda/ivetyorda/README.md

 - 👋 Hi, I’m @ivetyorda
 - 👀 I’m interested in viral immunology, One Health and biosecurity
 - 🌱 Learning how to code enough to be a generally self-sufficient immunologist
-- 📫 How to reach me yordanovai@rki.de
+- 📫 How to reach me ivetyordanova@outlook.com

 <!---
 ivetyorda/ivetyorda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.